liferay/liferay-docs/develop/tutorials/articles/180-configuration/01-making-apps-configurable.markdown

 configuration at the system scope.

 First create a Java interface to represent the configuration and its default values.
-Using a Java interface allows for an advanced type system for each of the configuration options.
+Using a Java interface allows for an advanced type system for each configuration option.
 Here is an example of such an interface:

     @Meta.OCD(id = "com.foo.bar.MyAppConfiguration")
     public interface MyAppConfiguration {